EDUTIEK/LongEssayAssessment/README.md

 rm -R vendor
 ````
 From version 1.6 on these commands shold be omitted.
 Version 1.6 includes the composer.lock file to fix the used dependencies.
 They will be updated automatically by a `composer install` if neccessary.

+**Optional for Cron Support:**
+1. Install [LongEssayAssessmentCron](https://github.com/EDUTIEK/LongEssayAssessmentCron) as described in its [documentation](https://github.com/EDUTIEK/LongEssayAssessmentCron/?tab=readme-ov-file#installation).
+2. Activate the cron jobs of the `Plugin/LongEssayAssessmentCron` component in the administration menu item _System Settings and Maintenance > General Settings > Cron Jobs_ according to your needs.

 ## Known Issues